llstarscreamll/Hello-Angular/README.md

     - box (with loading state), box header, box body, box footer and box tools (collapse box, hide box and append more tools)
     - control sidebar
     - page header and content
-    - user account menu, displays user info if user is authenticated or signin or signup if isn't authenticated
+    - user account menu, displays user info if user is authenticated or signin and signup if isn't authenticated
 - core module
-  - Retrieve app info like name, shortname, website, etc... from the apiato backend. apiato doesn't not provide that functionality, so you need to create a `Container` to derve the required data or use [this one](https://github.com/llstarscreamll/AppData), this is a very basic example, complicate it as you want.
+  - Retrieve app info like name, shortname, website, etc... from the apiato backend. apiato doesn't not provide that functionality, so you need to create a `Container` to serve the required data or use [this one](https://github.com/llstarscreamll/AppData), this is a very basic example, complicate it as you want.
-  - Share come functionalities/classes/interfaces with other modules, like mesagges, etc...
+  - Share some functionalities/classes/interfaces with other modules, like mesagges, etc...
 - front and welcome module
   - Just a simple concept proof for the AuthGuard stuff
 - dynamic-form-fields module